ip69719/ci-portfolio-four/README.md

 * [Git](https://git-scm.com/) was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * [GitHub](https://github.com/) is used to store the projects code after being pushed from Git.
 * [Google fonts](https://fonts.google.com/) were used to import the 'Meow Script' and 'Montserrat' fonts into the style.css file.
+* [Google Developer Tools](https://developer.chrome.com/docs/devtools/) was used for testing responsiveness of the website.
 * [TinyPNG](https://tinypng.com/) was used to optimise images for the web.

 ## Testing